-A series of free weekend and weekday evening creative workshops in the context of artist Navine G. Khan-Dossos’ project There Is No Alternative.
+A series of free Thursday evening creative workshops in the context of artist Navine G. Khan-Dossos’ project There Is No Alternative.

 Through individual and collective exercises, the aim will be to consider together whether there are genuine alternatives to the methods of safeguarding and surveillance in society that are currently enforced through the UK government’s counter-terrorism strategies; and to imagine what these alternatives might look like.
 Collectively, the group will gather ideas towards ways of caring and building trust across society and develop a set of tools with which to visually communicate these.